Hamilton County Bluegrass Band: History

 In 1971, Hamilton County Bluegrass Band released Live At The Wynyard Tavern.
 The band changed to the Columbia label and released two singles, "You"/"Gentle Ways of Loving Me" and "Mercedes Benz"/"Old Times (It's Easy to Forget)".
 Calder then left for England and Graham Lovejoy became the new mandolin player.

 They also were convinced to relocate to Australia and regularly toured with iconic Australian country musician, Slim Dusty.
-The Hamilton County Bluegrass Band also travelled to the USA in the 1970s.
+The Hamilton County Bluegrass Band also travelled to the US in the 1970s.
 They recorded "For you" and “Kersbrook Cottage” in Sydney under Columbia.

 In 1974 the band decided it was time to slow down and moved back to New Zealand.
 They still appeared on "Country Road" occasionally and released an album titled after the show.
 In 1975 they recorded one of their signature songs "Orange Blossom Special".
 Paul and Colleen, now husband and wife, left not long after.
 This effectively ended the band, although a final album called Orange Blossom Special was released in 1978.

 Paul and Colleen Trenwith recorded four albums under their names between 1976 and 1986.

 In 1993, a 25th Anniversary compilation called 1968 to 1973 was released.
 The album Encore came out in the late 1990s.
 In the band were Alan, Colleen, Paul, Dave Calder, and Colleen and Paul's son Jeremy.
 This line-up played periodically from 1994 to 2001.
 In 2002 a very best of compilation was released, which contained tracks mainly from the Fifth Season and Kersbrook Cottage albums.
 The Hamilton Country Bluegrass Band was inducted into New Zealand's country music Hands of Fame in 2015 and in 2016 Paul received the Queens Service Medal for his services to country music.

 Hamilton County Bluegrass Band are still producing music and in 2017 their album These Old Hands was a finalist for Best Country Music Album at the Golden Guitar awards.